mikecokina/elisa/_README.md

 This approach give us value \~ 8307K.

-note
+**note**:

-:   index 55 is used because we know that such index will give as flux
-    on photometric phase $\Phi=0.5$, where we eliminte impact of secondary component to result of primary component temperature.
+    index 55 is used because we know that such index will give as flux on photometric phase $\Phi=0.5$, where we eliminte impact of secondary component to result of primary component temperature.

-note
+**note**:

-:   we recommend you to set boundaries for temperature obtained from bvi
-    module at least in range +/-500K.
+    we recommend you to set boundaries for temperature obtained from bvi module at least in range +/-500K.

-warning
+**warning**:

-:   Use this feature only in case when you are sure about curves offsets
-    to each other.
+    Use this feature only in case when you are sure about curves offsets to each other.

 Visualization of fit is

 ![image](./docs/source/_static/readme/lc_fit.svg)

-> width
->
-> :   70%
->
-> alt
->
-> :   lc\_fit.svg
->
-> align
->
-> :   center
->
 `Elisa` also provides lightcurve fitting method based on Markov Chain Monte Carlo.
 Read data output requires the same level of knowledge as in case of radial velocities fitting.